 This recipe is for me, or rather, for my future self in April or May of every next year until I am planted.
-Mid-spring is when strawberries in Arkansas fulfill their finest destiny as luscious, flavorful fruit, scarlet to the core.
-I see no reason to eat strawberries any other time of year, or procure them from anyone but local growers, because veering from those dictates is to guarantee a bland and woody outcome.
+Mid-spring is when strawberries in Arkansas fulfill their finest destiny as luscious, flavorful fruit, ripe to the core.
+I see no reason to eat strawberries any other time of year, or to procure them from anyone but local growers, because veering from those dictates is to guarantee a bland and woody outcome.
 Some absolutes in life should be followed, blindly and zealously.

 I’m going to want to make this pie again.

 Maybe you, dear reader, live in a place where strawberries are just now coming into their prime.
 If so, make this pie.
 If some other berry is available locally and ripe now, get some and make this pie.
 Sliced peaches would be delicious, too.
 Essentially, make this pie with the most perfect, flavorful fruit you can find.
 (But not apples or pears, because that would be weird.)